arin-s/idleon-wisdom-helper/README.md

+# Idleon Wisdom Helper
-An extension to help you win that memory card game in Idleon.
+A browser extension to help you win *that* memory card game in Idleon.

 ## How to use
+It's quite easy, just follow these steps:
 1. Open the extension's window by clicking on its icon
-    * You can find this by clicking the jigsaw puzzle icon on the top right of your browser
+    - You can find it by clicking the jigsaw puzzle icon on the top right of your browser
 2. Press Alt + Q to take the initial screenshot
 3. Once you flip two cards, quickly press Alt + W to capture the changes before they flip back down
 4. ???
 5. Profit

+## Gimme the download already!
+Link to the Chrome Web Store page

+Link to the Firefox Addons page

-## Building
+## Building (for developers)
 To compile for Chrome, execute `npm run build`
 For Firefox, execute `npx cross-env TARGET=firefox npm run build`
 <table>
   <thead>
     <tr>